sadrasafa/StereoGS/README.md

 ### 2. ScanNet++

 Download the dataset from [here](https://kaldir.vc.in.tum.de/scannetpp/).
 We use the DSLR data for the `8b5caf3398` and `b20a261fdf` scenes.
 Follow the instructions at [Official ScanNet++ Toolkit](https://github.com/scannetpp/scannetpp) to render depth and then undistort the images and depths.
 Note that the provided undistortion script only undistorts the images, however it can be easily extended to undistort depths too (e.g., check [this](https://github.com/scannetpp/scannetpp/issues/65#issuecomment-1939346286)).
-Also, it saves the camera intrinsics for the undistorted pinhle camera in the nerfstudio's json format, so make sure to update the camera parameters in the colmap format (`cameras.txt`) accordingly as well.
+Also, it saves the camera intrinsics for the undistorted pinhole camera in the nerfstudio's json format, so make sure to update the camera parameters in the colmap format (`cameras.txt`) accordingly as well.

 ### 3. BlendedMVS